-First we make sure the seller has a copy of our log price sheet (available on the web or by mail or fax upon request).
+First we make sure the seller has a copy of our log price sheet.
 Then we send a forester over to make sure there is a truck load worth of logs and that a log truck can access the logs.
 If the logs are spread out, enabling the forester to get a good look at them and scale them properly, the forester may tally and grade them on site.
 This cannot be done if the logs are already in a pile, however, in which case the load will be scaled when it arrives at the mill.

 For purchases of standing timber, the landowner typically contacts us, and we discuss their forest management goals and financial goals.
 Then our forester will inventory the lot for species and volumes and work up a harvest estimate.
 At this point we give the landowner a proposal with prices per thousand board feet for the trees which are to be cut.
 If the landowner then wants to proceed with a harvest, we flag the property boundaries, mark the trees to be harvested, and propose a timber sale agreement to the landowner.

 Because forests in our region regenerate so quickly after a cut, it is simply not necessary to plant seedlings after a harvest.
 Desirable seedlings grow naturally because the act of harvesting itself leaves a source of seed and creates the needed light conditions for seedling growth.
 On rare occasions we have planted after a harvest, in situations where a species is growing on soils that are not suitable for it and the intent was to seed in a different species.